/ Brand Kit

 METHOD

-(1) Lead with the brand triad — Indigo, Emerald, Ember.
+(1) Lead with the brand triad — Brand Primary, Brand Secondary, Brand Accent.
 (2) Lock the lightness at L = 0.63 (the 400-shade) so every series sits at equal visual weight.
 (3) Step the hue ~30–60° around the colour wheel from the brand hues (260 · 163 · 50).
 (4) Pick only from the yaml token families: rose, coral, red, wine, crimson, clay, orange, amber, gold, yellow, lemon, lime, sage, green, jade, mint, teal, sea, cyan, pool, ice, azure, fjord, sky, blue, cobalt, iris, dusk, violet, lilac, orchid, plum, grape, fuchsia, pink, blush.
 (5) Never use Gold or Slate as a data series — they're surfaces, not signals.
-(6) Never use the Labs Emerald → Ember gradient in a chart.
+(6) Never use the Labs Brand Secondary → Brand Accent gradient in a chart.

 Recommended chart palette · all at L = 0.63